mercedes-benz/GreenCodeEvaluator/README.md

 For the frontend part you need to have npm installed so according to your operating system, please make sure you install it.

+To install the Python package you can use pip:

 ```commandline
 pip install git+https://github.com/martasls/GreenCodeEvaluator.git